VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-8"></a> Example 8: Create Private Key inside Container object

-> Action purpose is to reset user’s public key’s data if user lost his Private Key.
+> Action purpose is to load existing Private Key into the Private Keys service and associate it with the existing Container object.

-> **Note:**

-> After action invocation the user will receive the confirmation tokens on all his confirmed UDIDs.
-The Public Key data won’t be updated until call persistKey() action is invoked with token value from this step and confirmation codes sent to UDIDs.
-The list of UDIDs used as confirmation tokens recipients will be listed asuser_ids response parameters.

 ```php
 <?php